In Myanmar coup, Suu Kyi’s ouster heralds return to military rule

 The coup has turned focus on Min Aung Hlaing, the commander in chief of the armed forces.
 The military on Monday declared a state of emergency for a year, transferring power to Min Aung Hlaing and installing Myint Swe, a former general, as the president of the government.

-Min Aung Hlaing, who is due to retire in July, is widely believed to harbor civilian political ambitions.
+Min Aung Hlaing, who had been due to retire in July, is widely believed to harbor civilian political ambitions.
 Unlike his predecessors, who largely shunned the spotlight and relied on the dry dispatches of state media to relay their activities, he adopted a more high-profile and international role since taking up the position in 2011.

-He was a prolific presence on Facebook before he was banned from the platform for hate speech against the Rohingya Muslim minority, who his troops targeted in a scorched-earth campaign in 2017 that drove more than a million from their homes.
-He sat for interviews with international outlets such as the BBC and The Washington Post — unprecedented for the isolationist military — and frequently traveled abroad.
+He was a prolific presence on Facebook before he was banned from the platform for hate speech against the Rohingya minority, who his troops targeted in a scorched-earth campaign in 2017 that drove more than a million from their homes.
+He sat for interviews with international outlets such as the BBC and The Washington Post — unprecedented for the military — and frequently traveled abroad.
 With his path to a civilian political role dwindling, there was the possibility of him “going from the most powerful man in the country to a retiree,” said Mathieson.

 Others note that Suu Kyi’s attempts to change the constitution — a core promise of her successful 2015 campaign — raised personal frictions between her and the commander in chief.
-Those changes would have reduced the military’s political power, but were unlikely to be successful, as the military holds veto power over any changes.
+Those changes would have curbed the military’s political power, but were unlikely to succeed, as the military holds veto power over any changes.

-“With the prospects of a second five-year NLD term and increased pressure for a constitutional revision, casual — if not expected — civil-military frictions… have morphed into open conflict,” said Renaud Egreteau, an associate professor at City University of Hong Kong and the author of books on Myanmar.
+“With the prospects of a second five-year NLD term and increased pressure for a constitutional revision, casual — if not expected — civil-military frictions…have morphed into open conflict,” said Renaud Egreteau, an associate professor at City University of Hong Kong and the author of books on Myanmar.

 Sanctions loom